 by Father Stephen Gemme, Dominican Father Brian Mullady and Franciscan Father Gregory Plow

 “Priests share in the universal dimensions of the mission that Christ entrusted to the apostles,” the Catechism states.
 “The spiritual gift they have received in ordination prepares them, not for a limited and restricted mission, ‘but for the fullest, in fact the universal mission of salvation to the end of the earth,’ prepared in spirit to preach the Gospel everywhere” (1565).
 “It is in the Eucharistic cult or in the Eucharistic assembly of the faithful that they exercise in a supreme degree their sacred office; there, acting in the person of Christ and proclaiming his mystery, they unite the votive offerings of the faithful to the sacrifice of Christ their head, and in the sacrifice of the Mass, they make present again and apply, until the coming of the Lord, the unique sacrifice of the New Testament, that namely of Christ offering himself once for all a spotless victim to the Father.
 From this unique sacrifice their whole priestly ministry draws its strength” (1566).
 Prior to ordination to the Catholic priesthood, men profess vows of obedience, celibacy and, in certain religious congregations, poverty.
 This Register symposium examines those vows and what they mean to the priests who promise to live them.

-Live the Promise
+Obedience: To Live the Promise

 by Father Stephen Gemme